danfengchaoxi/danfengchaoxi.github.com/_posts/core-samples/2013-9-20-2-methods-to-our-madness.md

 ---
-layout: post
+layout: page
-category : lessons
+title: 2 methods to our madness
-tagline: "a little java a few patterns"
+tagline: a little java a few patterns
 ---

 {% include JB/setup %}

 ## Keyword